t184256/xslang/README.md

 then a core language named JOPA (Joys Of Partial Application, but now a core language named XSLang is used.

-It is pretty small syntactically and is interpreted with pure python.
+It is pretty small syntactically and is interpreted with pure Python.
 So pure that no imports are used.
-Heck, I even think about reimplementing it in C.
+Heck, I even think about reimplementing it in Vala or C.

 XSLang (in its core variation) has two syntax rules, braces and whitespace

 A brace (f a b c) means:

-	Lookup f in current context, mutate it if needed,
+	Lookup f in current context

-	lookup a in current context, mutate it if needed
+	lookup a in current context

-	call f with a, mutate the result if needed
+	call f with a

-	call the result with b, mutate if needed
+	call the result with b

-	call the new result with c, mutate if needed
+	call the new result with c

 	stop and return the newest result

-Mutation is a funny concept.
-It works like this: any temporary or final result of the evaluation is free to mutate into some other object or abort the mutation.
-During the mutation it's free to do anything nasty to the interpreter.
-Look at this as an extension point for the interpreter, so that it fits into less than hundred lines of code.
-Things implemented with mutation are literal creation and lazy evalutaion of bound methods
-(int.string creates a string on instantiation, but string.length doesn't create an int so there isn't a loop).
-Things to be implemented with mutation are infixator (a converter of a prefix operator into an infix operator) and whatever else would seem nice to me.

-By default, two objects are available in the namespace.
-'xslang' gives access to the standard library and '#' mutates the next argument into a string literal.

-'Do not evaluate' like the Lisp's quote is also done with #.

 For examples of XSLang code refer to the tests folder.

-My XSLang interpreter offers REALLY EAGER EVALUATION and tries to calculate something after each new succesfully obtained byte.
-This is nicely demonstrated in a TRULY INTERACTIVE INTERPRETER demo.
-Execute './interactive.py +rich' to play with it.

 The key point of XSLang is its possibility to enable syntax transformations for some parts of the code in runtime.

+Context pollution is taken seriously: apart from the 'xslang' variable any new context must explicitely define what it borrows from the definition context and what it takes from the evaluation context.
+Poisoning parent contexts is forbidden too, but that's not so unusual.

 Transformations do something like this: